QuantConnect/Lean/Documentation/ADR/0001-brokerage-order-polling-service.md

   service      checks the watched orders: one the broker never reported is flagged after a timeout

-handler thread — when the message handler takes a state from the queue brokerage    hands it back: service.ProcessOrderState(orderState) service      compares it with the last state seen and keeps only what is new service      raises OrderEvents: the submit first, then fills, then a close brokerage    forwards them: OnOrderEvents(events) -> Lean applies them
+handler thread — when the message handler takes a state from the queue handler      dispatches it to what the brokerage registered: service.ProcessOrderState(orderState) service      compares it with the last state seen and keeps only what is new service      raises OrderEvents: the submit first, then fills, then a close brokerage    forwards them: OnOrderEvents(events) -> Lean applies them